 You could say the same for the Arkham games, and I do.
 There’s not much that beats calling the Batmobile to underneath you as you glide through the streets of Gotham.
 However, Spider-Man gets ahead on account of its story.

-‘Asylum’ was a fantastic game in a great contained environment, with a terrible ending.
-‘City’ was convoluted, with a gut-wrenchingly brave ending.
+Arkham Asylum was a fantastic game that fumbled it’s ending.
+City followed up with a highly convoluted story but completely stuck a gut-wrenchingly brave ending.
 ‘Knight’ was a mess story-wise, poorly planting obvious seeds for reveals which weren’t surprising at all.
 Spider-Man starts strong, builds characters up, makes you feel for them and want to know more, and then occasionally kicks you in the nuts.
 It does all this whilst building a world that is ripe for further exploration yet doesn’t need more.

 After two weeks I’m 100% complete on the main story and major collectibles, this being one of the rare games that reawakens my ‘cheev hunter’ instincts.
 I’m happy being Spider-Man, whether that’s fighting giant Man/Rhinos or collecting lost pigeons.
 It’s all there, it all feels right, and I get joy from it.